PatricioFarrell/ChargeTransport.jl/docs/src/PSC.md

 A quick survey on how to use `ChargeTransport.jl` to adjust the input parameters such that these features can be simulated will be given in the following.

 ## Example 1: Graded interfaces
 By default, we assume abrupt inner interfaces.
-If one wishes to simulate graded interfaces, where for example the effective density of states and the band-edge energy may vary, we refer to [Example105](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example105_PSC_gradedFlux.jl).
+If one wishes to simulate graded interfaces, where for example the effective density of states and the band-edge energy may vary, we refer to [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example105_PSC_gradedFlux.jl).

-We sketch the relevant part here.
+We sketch the relevant parts here.
 First, we need to define two additional thin interface layers

 ```julia
 # region numbers